 Players generating ability scores using methods that require them to roll dice need only reduce the number of rolls proportionately.
-See chapter 1 of Pathfinder® Roleplaying Game Core Rulebook[TM] for more information.
-Furthermore, because automata lack a Constitution score, some class abilities based on Constitution (like a barbarian's rage) will be far less effective for players who choose them.
+See chapter 1 of Pathfinder® Roleplaying Game Core RulebookTM for more information.

+Furthermore, because automata lack a Constitution score, some of class abilities based on Con (like a barbarian's rage) are limited.
 Players should consider this when building characters.